SessiOnroad

 Session Road (stylized as sessiOnroad) is an alternative rock band from the Philippines.
-Band members are Hannah Romawac-Olives (vocals, rhythm guitar), Coy Placido (lead guitar, synth/also from the band Top Junk), Chavi Romawac (drums, percussions), JV Romawac (percussions, back-up vocals) and Jimbo San Pedro (bass).
+Band members are Hannah Romawac-Olives (vocals, rhythm guitar), Coy Placido (lead guitar, synth/also from the band Top Junk), Chavi Romawac (drums, percussions), JV Romawac (percussions, backup vocals) and Jimbo San Pedro (bass).

-Coy and Hannah are the group's chief composers.

-sessiOnroad's music showcases a fusion of different genres—rock music, pop music, alternative rock, blues, reggae, soul music, and mainstream.
+Coy and Hannah are the group's chief composers. sessiOnroad's music showcases a fusion of different genres—rock music, pop music, alternative rock, blues, reggae, soul music, and mainstream.

-The band's first album was produced by Grace Nono and Bob Aves under Star Records and were release in February 2000.
+The band's first album was produced by Grace Nono and Bob Aves under Star Records and was released in February 2000.
 It was the release of the first single SUNTOK SA BUWAN, from their second album of the same title and produced by Alpha Records in September 2004, that gained for sessiOnroad a lot of recognition from the listening public.
 The song topped the charts in almost all major radio stations in Manila for two straight weeks since it started airplay.
 Suntok sa Buwan was nominated song of the year for 2004.

-"Blanko" a meditative song about emptiness, from their 2006 album "bakit hindi?"(why not?), won the band's Awit Award Best Music Video under the people's choice category in 2007.
+"Blanko" a meditative song about emptiness, from their 2006 album "Bakit Hindi?"
+(Why Not?), won the band's Awit Award Best Music Video under the people's choice category in 2007.